ScarletsFiction/ScarletsFrame/README.md

 ```

 ### Asset Loader
+This feature is useful if you want to display progress bar and loading percentage before your page was fully loaded.

 If you run this on the html body, you will see style changes when loading.
 So it would be better if you hide the html content then display it after everything completed.
 ```js